 Sailors gave him the nickname Two Finger Captain as he is an advocate of "Two Finger Sailing," and his quote is: "If anyone has to use more than two fingers to sail, then something is wrong!"
 Kris is a “salty” fellow and someone who you want on your vessel if you are cruising offshore.
 He has many full-crewed and short-handed offshore runs under his belt and has a level of knowledge that can only be gained after many decades of serious sailing.
 His teaching methods are anything but conventional, and he will quickly help anyone become a sailor.
 You will be lucky to have Kris as your instructor.

 He received a Master's Degree in Arts and Culture at the University of Poznan and worked in numerous art and cultural institutions and organizations.
 However, sailing was always prevailing in his life.

 Kris is also an avid ski racer and Coach in upstate New York and Colorado during the winter months.

 Capt.
 Jeff Farber

-Teaching sailing for David is relatively new, and he loves to share his boat design knowledge and sailing experience with all students.
+Teaching sailing David is relatively new and loves sharing his boat design knowledge and sailing experience with all students.
 David joined our crew in 2016 to help us provide high-quality expertise.